 See below for selected updates.
-For more up to date information and details of what is happening in the world of Amputee Football in Great Britain and beyond please check out our Twitter & FaceBook feeds opposite.
+For more up to date information and details of what is happening in the world of Amputee Football.
+Please check out our Twitter & FaceBook feeds opposite for more detailed updates.
 Thanks.

 PLAYERS WANTED: NEW, RETURNING, YOUNG, OLD, MALE, FEMALE....

 EAFA is keen to support the expansion of the sport across the UK & Ireland.
 If you are reading this and are missing a limb, for any reason, or do not have the complete use of a limb then please do get in touch with us.
 If you are on crutches or wear a prosthesis it doesn't matter, football is a great way to have fun and meet new people.

 We administer the National League that EAFA amputee clubs regularly compete in, and we know that there are projects across the nation that we are keen to support

 Areas we are searching for players on top of the current teams are: Birmingham, Derby, Devon, Exeter, Newcastle, Nottingham, London (Crystal Palace).